sauthieg/sauthieg.github.io/_posts/2016-06-27-blocking-on-promises.markdown

 Avoid the blocking call and use `Promise` with appropriately typed callbacks in every step of the processing.

-Registering callbacks (`ResultHandler`, `Function` or `AsyncFunction`) instead of actively waiting for a result/failure prevents any form of thread blockage.
+To prevent any form of thread blockage, register callbacks (`ResultHandler`, `Function` or `AsyncFunction`) instead of actively waiting for a result/failure.

 So now, the caller thread is not blocked.
 It will be available for its next task after all callbacks are registered on the promise.